uqbingliu/WienerDocumentation/README.md

 ### Monitoring your job:
 `squeue`: list all current jobs of all users.

-`squeue` -u username: list the jobs that belong to the user of username.
+`squeue -u username <yourusername>`: list the jobs that belong to the user of username.

 `watch -p -n 1 scontrol show jobid -dd 303438`: show the details of job with id 303438.